peterhinch/micropython-mqtt/mqtt_as/README.md

 Initial development was by Peter Hinch.
 Thanks are due to Kevin Köck for providing and testing a number of bugfixes and enhancements.

+21 May 2022
+SSL/TLS ESP8266 support contributed by @SooOverpowered: see `tls8266.py`.

 22 Apr 2022
 Support added for Arduino Nano RP2040 Connect.
 See note below.